Skip to main content

 session = client.sessions.create()

-# Send a message in OpenAI format
+# Store a message in OpenAI format

-message = client.sessions.send_message(
+message = client.sessions.store_message(

 session_id=session.id,